Error code: %{errorCode}

 So crooned the irascible Sam Cooke, staunch friend of Muhammad Ali and a man considered one of the most influential soul artists of all time.

-And those unforgettable lyrics began playing loud and proud in my head last week when I started reading about Turki Alalshikh’s latest move.
+And those unforgettable lyrics began playing loud and proud in my head last week when I started reading about His Excellency Turki Alalshikh’s latest move.

 His Excellency’s influence on the noble art in the last two years cannot be overestimated.
 Indeed, trade paper Boxing News named him as the most powerful person in the sport earlier this year.